pdovhomilja/nextcrm-app/README.md

 ## What we plan to build next

-1. More AI powered - daily summary of tasks and project (OpenAI integration) - in test
+1. More AI powered - daily summary of tasks and project (OpenAI integration) - in progress
 2. Email campaigns management - integration with MailChimp and Listmonk - in planning
 3. ~~Docker version - in planning (There will be complete bundle to run NextCRM on-premise)~~
 4. Testing - Jest + Cypress (if anyone want to help I will be very happy) - in planning
 5. Fix all Types issue (no more "any") - in progress
-6. i18n - localization - in planning (if anyone want to help I will be very happy)
+6. i18n - localization - in progress (if anyone want to help I will be very happy)
+7. Turborepo - in planning
+8. Upgrade to Next.js 14 - in planning
+9. Email client - in planning

 ## Emails